 Environmental consequences:

-Sustainable practices aim to protect natural resources while allowing societies to develop and grow.
+Sustainable practices aim to protect natural resources, maintain ecological balance, and support human development.

 Conservation: